postsharp/Metalama.Documentation/content/conceptual/aspects/advising/overriding-properties.md

 ---
 uid: overriding-fields-or-properties
 ---

-# Overriding Fields or Properties
+# Overriding fields or properties

 In <xref:overriding-methods>, you have learned how to wrap an existing method with additional, automatically-generated model.
 You can do the same with fields and properties thanks to the  <xref:Metalama.Framework.Aspects.OverrideFieldOrPropertyAspect> abstract class.